Ernesto Screpanti: Libertarian communism and the theory of freedom

-As to the theory of communism, Screpanti proposed a re-reading of Marx and Engels as libertarian theorists.
-Freedom is defined as the real capacity of individuals to make choices.
-Following Gramsci’s approach, enriched with the achievements of current theory on the freedom of choice, this is intended as a magnitude determined by the opportunity sets available to individuals.
-Freedom of choice is not distributed equally in capitalism: it is practically nil for the workers and at its greatest for capitalists in the production process; it is negligible in the poor social strata and very large for the privileged classes in the consumption sphere.
-Communism is seen as a conflicting process of historical transformation in which the oppressed and exploited classes struggle for the redistribution of freedom.
+In Libertarian Communism: Marx, Engels and the Political Economy of Freedom (2007), Screpanti advanced a reading of Marx and Engels as libertarian theorists.
+He defined freedom as the real capacity of individuals to make choices, drawing on Gramsci's approach and enriching it with contemporary theories of freedom of choice, understood as a magnitude determined by the opportunity sets available to individuals.
+He argued that freedom of choice is unequally distributed under capitalism: it is minimal for workers and maximal for capitalists in the production process, and similarly skewed in the consumption sphere.
+Communism is therefore understood as a process of historical transformation in which the oppressed and exploited classes struggle for the redistribution of freedom.